 Bureau of Sanitation (914) 422-1217

-This Bureau provides solid waste collection for White Plains residents on an established schedule.
+The Bureau of Sanitation provides solid waste collection for White Plains residents on an established schedule.
 It also provides weekly paper and co-mingled (mixed bottles, cans and jars, including plastics labeled 1-7) recycling collection for residents and some (small) commercial buildings.

 DPW adheres to New York State and Westchester County imposed recycling and waste reduction goals.
 There are some items that the City is not allowed to collect, under guidelines from Westchester County, however the County does provide additional opportunities for recycling and disposal which may be viewed on the Westchester County website.